Anti-Amhara sentiment

 Anti-Amhara sentiment is opposition, hatred, discrimination and bias against Amhara people in Ethiopia.
 Amharas are subjected to longstanding ethnic hatred among the Tigrayan and Oromo elites.
-Persecution of Amharas are typically stemmed from accusation of Amhara for atrocities and land acquisition during the colonial rule in the Ethiopian Empire; many Oromo activists and intellectualists pertained Amhara of being "Neftenya", a feaudal lord and vassal who manages the lands loyal to the imperial government.
+The Persecution of the Amharas is typically stemmed from the accusation of Amharas for atrocities and land acquisition during the colonial rule in the Ethiopian Empire.
+Many Oromo activists and intellectuals pertained Amhara of being "Neftenya", a feudal lord and vassal who manages the lands loyal to the imperial government.